SirLynix/obs-kinect/README.md

 Because I don't speak it, I could only do the english and french translations, but you can make it available by making a [pull request](https://github.com/SirLynix/obs-kinect/pulls) with your language file!

+## What's the "GPU depth mapping/Use GPU to fetch color-to-depth values" option?

+Color to depth mapping is done using a depth mapping texture, which allows the shader to get a color pixel depth coordinates but involves an indirect/dependent texture lookup.
+Every GPU on the market should support this (even the integrated ones) but it can be rather expensive on some GPUs.

+In case this is an issue for you, you can uncheck that box to generate color to depth values on the CPU.

+I do not recommend unchecking this box if you're not experiencing any issue.